mathiasroesler/server_tools/README.md

     $ chmod +x setup.sh
     $ ./setup.sh

+In order to call the scripts and use the autocompletion, the following commands are added to the .bashrc file:

+    $ source $HOME/.local/var/completion_script
+    $ PATH=$PATH:$HOME/.local/bin

 ## Usage

-To be able to call the scripts, make sure that $HOME/.local/bin is present in your $PATH variable.
-Check the $PATH variable with the following command:

-    $ echo $PATH

-If the folder is not present in the list use the following command to add it:

-    $ PATH = $PATH:$HOME/.local/bin

-To make the changes permanent add the previous command at the end of the .bashrc
-file:

-    $ echo PATH = $PATH:$HOME/.local/bin >> ~/.bashrc

 ###  Commands

 There are seven available commands.
 To list the available commands use one of the following: